Fonts

 - InDesignSecret’s list of their favorite sites

-- Lists of the most popular fonts for print and for the web.
+- Lists of the most popular fonts for print.

 Books